undeadevs/mbd/README.md

 ### Others

-Battle Statistics

 Leaderboards

-- This week
-- This month
-- This year
-- All time (default)
-- By Max XP+Winning Battles (default)
+- By Win/Lose Rate
-- By Max XP
+- By Highest XP
-- By Winning Battles
+- By Highest XP+Win/Lose Rate (default)
 - By Acquired Monsters
 - By Attained Skills